muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

   time spent is negligible, but this wait time can get excessive for services that have long response times (for example, waiting on an EC2 instance being provisioned) or wait times (such as downloading a very large file).
-There are two options to minimize this idle time: Minimize orchestration in code—Instead of waiting on an operation inside your function, use AWS Step functions to separate the “before” and “after” logic as two separate functions.
-For example, if you have logic that needs to run before and after an API call is made, sequence them as two separate functions and use an AWS Step function to orchestrate between them.
+There are two options to minimize this idle time: **Minimize orchestration in code—Instead** **of waiting on an operation inside your function, use AWS Step functions to** **separate the “before” and “after” logic as two separate functions.
+For** **example, if you have logic that needs to run before and after an API call is** **made, sequence them as two separate functions and use an AWS Step function to** **orchestrate between them.**

-- You can estimate the concurrency of your function at any time with the following formula: `Concurrency = Requests per second * Function duration` .
-  The connection between function duration and concurrency lies in the idea that the longer a function runs, the more likely it is to overlap with other function invocations, thus increasing concurrency.
+- You can estimate the concurrency of your function at any time with the following formula: **`Concurrency = Requests per second * Function duration`** . **The longer a function runs, the more likely it is to overlap with other function invocations, thus increasing concurrency.**

   To illustrate this with a simple example, let's say you have a function that takes one second to execute (function duration = 1 second) and it's called 100